Table of contents

 - Green America’s mission is to harness economic power—the strength of consumers, investors, businesses, and the marketplace—to create a socially just and environmentally sustainable society.

 Our commitment to environmental stewardship continues to grow in many areas of our community life.

-- The preserve consists of 90 acres of temperate deciduous forest, wetlands, and old fields on the campus of Calvin College on the east side of the East Beltline.
+- The preserve consists of 90 acres of temperate deciduous forest, wetlands, and old fields on the campus of Calvin University on the east side of the East Beltline.

-- The Bunker Interpretive Center (in the Calvin College Ecosystem Preserve) serves as a home base for formal programs, a study center for the college community, and an educational resource for casual visitors to the preserve.
+- The Bunker Interpretive Center (in the Calvin University Ecosystem Preserve) serves as a home base for formal programs, a study center for the university community, and an educational resource for casual visitors to the preserve.
 The award-winning facility has a number of environmentally friendly features.

 Calvin Environmental Assessment Program (CEAP)